• Blog

 Smiling employees standing at a window and talking

-All too often, employee engagement feels like an HR buzzword, something that’s lost any sense of meaning while we’re all “circling back” and “running out of bandwidth” and “taking things offline.”
-But unlike some of these more egregious examples, employee engagement does still have meaning — and as it turns out, the definition is pretty simple.
+Employee engagement feels like an HR buzzword, something that's lost any sense of meaning while we're all "circling back" and "taking things offline."

-Employee engagement is a measure of how committed an employee is to their work.
+But unlike some of these more egregious examples, employee engagement still has meaning — and the definition is pretty simple.
+Employee engagement is a measure of how committed an employee is to helping their organization achieve its goals.

 Why does employee engagement matter?

-One highly engaged employee can make a significant difference to the success of a department or project.
+One highly engaged employee can significantly affect the success of a department or project.
 But when you have a whole squad of engaged team members, you have the winning formula!
+Research consistently shows the bottom-line organizational benefits of employee engagement.

 Is employee engagement the same as employee satisfaction?